 Promoting optimal child nutrition starts with breastfeeding exclusively (only breast milk) for the first six months of an infant’s life, as recommended by The American Academy of Pediatrics.
-Among babies born in Florida during 2015, most (82.6%) started out breastfeeding, but unfortunately, many babies stop earlier than recommended.
-According to the 2018 Breastfeeding Report Card released by the Centers for Disease Control and Prevention (CDC), 4 out of 5 (82.6%) started to breastfeed, over half (54.0%) were breastfeeding at 6 months, and one-third (33.5%) were breastfeeding at 12 months.
+Among all Florida births in 2020, 85.4% of mothers initiated breastfeeding, but unfortunately many babies stop earlier than recommended.1 According to the 2018 Breastfeeding Report Card released by the Centers for Disease Control and Prevention (CDC), 4 out of 5 (82.6%) started to breastfeed, over half (54.0%) were breastfeeding at 6 months, and one-third (33.5%) were breastfeeding at 12 months.
 Although over half of babies born in Florida were breastfed at 6 months, less than a quarter (21.3%) were exclusively breastfed.
 This is lower than the U.S. national 6-month exclusive breastfeeding rate (24.9%).

-Breastfeeding is important because it provides developmental benefits for infants like mother-infant bonding, reduces a child’s risk for a variety of infections, reduces a child’s risk for chronic conditions later in life, and reduces mothers’ risk of breast and ovarian cancer.
-For example, infants who are breastfed have reduced risks of asthma, obesity, type 2 diabetes, ear and respiratory infections and sudden infant death syndrome (SIDS), according to the Centers for Disease Control and Prevention.
+Breastfeeding is important because it provides developmental benefits for infants like mother-infant bonding.
+Breastfeeding is also shown to reduce a child’s risk for a variety of infections, reduce a child’s risk for chronic conditions later in life, and reduce mothers’ risk of breast and ovarian cancer.
+Infants who are breastfed have reduced risks of asthma, obesity, type 2 diabetes, ear and respiratory infections, and sudden infant death syndrome (SIDS) according to the Centers for Disease Control and Prevention.
 Despite these benefits, barriers may make it difficult for mothers to exclusively breastfeed.
 An assessment of barriers to breastfeeding found that many women in the U.S. are unaware of the specific benefits of breastfeeding and the risks associated with not breastfeeding.
-Other barriers include finding comfortable and accessible breastfeeding facilities in public places and having to return to work.
+Other barriers include finding comfortable and accessible breastfeeding facilities in public places and mothers having to return to work.

 Supporting Breastfeeding ECE Best Practices